 “Being proactive raises the perceived value of what you offer.
 Your customers feel you’ve really been paying attention and focused on them and their needs.” –Shep Hyken

 Identifying and addressing client issues before they become problems is what proactive customer service is all about.
 When you provide proactive customer service, you take action to assist your clients in resolving issues before they arise.
 That is, you tackle a customer’s problem before they have one by recognizing or forecasting the problem and providing measures to resolve it.
-Identifying customers’ requirements and proactively seeking out a resolution, whether that means communicating a possible problem or enabling customers to self-service their issue, is what proactive customer service is all about.
+Identifying customers’ requirements and proactively seeking out a resolution, whether that means communicating a possible problem-or enabling customers to self-service their issue, is what proactive customer service is all about.

-Proactive vs. Reactive Service
+Proactive vs. Reactive Customer Service

-There is a significant distinction between proactive and reactive customer service.
+There is a significant distinction between proactive vs reactive customer service.
 To alleviate client dissatisfaction, proactive customer service representatives take safeguards and prepare for particular difficulties they anticipate.
 Reactive customer service, on the other hand, eliminates any preemptive steps and just expects customer service agents to act after clients express a complaint.
 Once it concerns proactive vs. reactive customer service, the mindset of your employees is crucial.
 A huge chunk of the most major challenges consumers encounter with your business is eliminated when your team considers strategies to cope with troubles before they occur.

-Those whose work is mostly related to customers surrounding them should opt for a proactive approach to customer service.
+Those whose work is mostly related to customers surrounding them should opt for proactive customer service.
 Customers and agents will be relieved of their frustrations, and communication will flow more smoothly, and problems will be resolved more quickly.
 The major issue for business executives is shifting their organization’s focus to put the customer first; but, once they’ve done so, being proactive in order to ensure customers will be second nature.

 Although it appears to be the most basic strategy, apologizing profusely after an incident results in more effort for the help desk in the long term than taking one of the following three strategies: